Skip to main content

 • “The pixel art style is reminiscent of Risk of Rain, with surprisingly expressive character design and visual storytelling.”

-• “The 'art' card UI is unified to each king's character design themes and is satisfying (think Death Must Die, but with a more minimalist, pixel-driven flair).”
+• “The 'art' card UI is unified to each king's character design themes and satisfying (think Death Must Die, but with a more minimalist, pixel-driven flair.)”

-• “Deadlock features cool character design, and the battles are automated and based on the buildings in your city, channeling that while adding deck-building board game elements.”
+• “Deadlock had cool character design and the battles were automated and based on the buildings and such in your city.
+This channels that and it adds deck builder board game elements.”

 Skip Game Offers